 This paradox of reality in which Billy McBride could be dead or alive runs through all eight episodes of Season 4.
 Billy is flatlining—his heart has stopped but he is not yet brain dead.
 If we say he could be dead or he could not be dead, in logic that’s a truth-function tautology.

-While Billy remains in this no man’s land, we follow multiple threads of his jumbled thoughts and memories in which places, and people, morph into each other and criss-cross like a crossword through a Big Pharma law suit about companies making huge profits from selling addictive painkilling drugs.
+While Billy remains in this no man’s land, we follow multiple threads of his jumbled thoughts and memories in which places, and people, morph into one another and all of them criss-cross like a crossword through a Big Pharma law suit about companies making huge profits from addictive painkilling drugs.

-I might even be tempted to say, ceci n’est pas un drame juridique.
-But I am in a Magritte state of mind after watching Season 4, since the artist’s work is referenced visually throughout.
+I am tempted to say, “Ceci n’est pas un drame juridique”—but that’s because I’m in a Magritte state of mind after watching Billy’s story conclude, since a handful of René Magritte’s works of art seem to be referenced visually throughout Season 4.

-Nevertheless, the legal case promises to be huge, much larger than the half a billion mega-settlement Billy managed to win in Season 3.
-Add to that a conspiracy by the head of the prosecuting law firm to throw the case for some back-handed billions, and weave in Billy’s hallucinations, and you have eight episodes of a story that is not particularly easy to follow.
+But, of course, Goliath Season 4 definitely is un drame juridique and the legal case promises to be huge, eclipsing the half a billion mega-settlement Billy managed to win in Season 3.
+Add to that a conspiracy by Billy’s new boss at this season’s prosecuting law firm to throw the case for a couple of back-handed billions, and then weave in Billy’s hallucinations, and you have eight episodes of a story that is not easy to follow.

-So disordered are the flow of events in Season 4 that Billy admits not far into the opening episode that it feels to him like he’s in a surreal movie and that random fragments of his life have been thrown together, repeating over and over again.
+In fact, so disordered is the flow of events in Season 4 that not far into the opening episode Billy declares that he feels as though he’s in a surreal movie and that random fragments of his life have been thrown together, repeating over and over again.

-The remainder of this article is a deep dive into Goliath Season 4 and should take 20 minutes to get through (or, in Billy McBride style, you could try to do it in about five, or maybe six).
-It’s not chronological, but then neither is Season 4, so no point attempting the impossible.
+The remainder of this article is a deep dive into Goliath Season 4 and should take 20 minutes to get through—or, in Billy McBride style, you could try to do it in about five (or maybe…six).
+This article is not chronological, but neither is Season 4, so no point attempting the impossible.

 To catch a train

 Goliath has always been steeped in symbolism and cinematic homage, and Season 4 goes further by slicing it up with different sized frames and dramatic colour changes and frequent reality shifts.
-This season is therefore heavy on the concept of different ways of seeing as it switches between four different threads.
+This season is thus heavy on the concept of different ways of seeing as it switches between its different threads.

-Of course, one master of different ways of seeing was the Belgian surrealist artist René Magritte, and there are aspects of Goliath Season 4 that look like they have been choregraphed to echo this artist’s work.
+Of course, one master of different ways of seeing was the Belgian surrealist artist René Magritte, and there are aspects of Goliath Season 4 that appear to echo this artist’s work.
 You may not see a man in a bowler hat right away, but wait long enough and four will come along in the finale.

-But soon after the story begins, when Billy McBride picks himself up from the desert floor to look around, he pauses at each turn to view the strange landscape that surrounds him, just as Magritte does himself in his 1955 painting, Le Chef-d’Oeuvre ou les Mystères de l’Horizon (The Masterpiece or the Mysteries of the Horizon).
+But soon after the story in Season 4 begins, when Billy McBride picks himself up from the desert floor and looks around, he pauses at each turn to view the strangely familiar landscape, much like Magritte is seen to do in his 1955 painting, Le Chef-d’Oeuvre ou les Mystères de l’Horizon (The Masterpiece or the Mysteries of the Horizon).
 You can view the painting here.

-A hard cut and we watch Billy from behind as he looks towards the Hadleyville station clock tower in the distance.
-If you weren’t so far convinced of the homage to Magritte, here it may be unmistakable.
-In particular, a 1964 painting from the series that Magritte collectively named L’Empire des Lumières (The Empire of Light).
+A hard cut and we are suddenly watching Billy from behind as he looks towards the Hadleyville station clock tower in the distance.
+If you weren’t so far convinced of the homage to Magritte, here is where I might, perhaps, twist your arm—in particular by comparing this scene to a 1964 painting from the series that Magritte collectively named L’Empire des Lumières (The Empire of Light).
 You can view it here.
 But it might also bring to mind Magritte’s 1955 work, Le Maître d’École (The School Master), which you can view here.
-Spoilt for choice, one might say.
+Spoilt for choice.

-More obvious, perhaps, may be the cinematic tributes and here is where Billy is in a fifties state of mind.
-This season is heavy on Hitchcock’s classics, with recreations of key moments in Rear Window (1954), To Catch a Thief (1955) and Vertigo (1958), many of which depict Billy’s worse fear for the fate of his daughter.
+Even more obvious, perhaps, may be the cinematic tributes scattered throughout Season 4 and here is where Billy is in a fifties state of mind.
+This season is heavy on Hitchcock with recreations of key moments in Rear Window (1954), To Catch a Thief (1955) and Vertigo (1958), many of which depict Billy’s worst fear for the fate of his daughter.

-Soon after the story begins, it’s six minutes to noon and Billy is alone in Hadleyville, looking to turn in his Sherriff’s badge and determine whether the noon train is on time.
-The outcome of both depends on whether he lives or dies in the final episode.
+Soon after Billy’s story begins, it’s six minutes to noon and he is alone in Hadleyville looking to turn in his Sherriff’s badge and to find out whether the noon train is on time.
+The outcome of these two tasks depends on whether he lives or dies in the final episode.

-It’s here in Hadleyville, in the final episode, where we get to see an overlay of Magritte’s La Durée Poignardée (Time Transfixed) in a landscape of High Noon.
-The painting features a steam train emerging out of a blocked up fireplace into an empty room, while above sits a clock on the mantlepiece where not everything is reflected in a mirror behind.
+And near the end of the final episode, it’s here in Hadleyville where the ubiquitous Mr Magritte’s artwork re-emerges in the form of La Durée Poignardée (Time Transfixed).
+Magritte’s painting features a steam train emerging out of a blocked up fireplace into an empty room, while above sits a clock on the mantlepiece where not everything is reflected in a mirror behind.
+In Goliath Season 4, it’s as if the painting has been transplanted into the desert landscape of High Noon.
 You can view the painting here.

-But back to Hitchcock, and like the chair-bound characters in the films Rear Window and Vertigo, Billy’s in a James Stewart state of mind, spending most of his home time sitting by the window, captivated by events he can see from his Chinatown apartment.
-But unlike Rear Window, the events Billy observes reflect aspects of his own life rather than those of his neighbours.
+But back to Hitchcock, and like the chair-bound characters in the films Rear Window and Vertigo, Billy is in a James Stewart state of mind, spending most of his home time sitting in an armchair by the window, captivated by events he sees from his Chinatown apartment.
+But in contrast to Rear Window, the events Billy observes reflect aspects of his own life rather than those of his neighbours.

 That Billy’s apartment is in Chinatown harks back to Season 3, a story which was heavy on references to the film Chinatown and its feud over water rights, the upshot of which is what put Billy in the life-and-death state in which he now resides.

-But while Billy is engrossed in watching his neighbours, his landlord opposite warns him that there’s always someone watching.
+But stepping out of the sanatorium (for now) and back to Chinatown, and while Billy is engrossed in watching his neighbours, his elderly landlord opposite warns him that there’s always someone watching.
 Yes, everyone is snooping on someone this season, so much so that by the time we get to court even the judge is complaining about déjà vu and repeatedly warning the lawyers that she’s watching them.

-And then there is the use of walking canes by three ailing characters who, in contrast, are all in positions of power.
-Firstly, Billy’s elderly landlord Frank aka Arthur Zax (played by Bruce Dern, himself a veteran Hitchcock actor), a man who not only owns the block but most of Zax Pharmaceuticals, the main defendant in the law suit.
-Secondly, Billy’s new boss Sam Margolis (played by Jena Malone), the MS-stricken managing partner of the law firm Margolis & True who isn’t always on the right side of Billy’s legal case.
-And Donald Cooperman (played by William Hurt), Billy’s long-time adversary whose ailing health prompts him to switch over from the dark side to help the progress of Billy’s case.
+There appears to be some focus on the use of walking canes this season, used by three ailing characters who, in contrast, are all in positions of power.
+First, Billy’s elderly landlord Frank aka Arthur Zax (played by Bruce Dern, himself a veteran Hitchcock actor), a man who not only owns the majority of the street, but also the majority of Zax Pharmaceuticals, and is a key witness in the law suit.
+Second, Billy’s new boss Sam Margolis (played by Jena Malone), an MS-stricken managing partner of the law firm Margolis & True who isn’t always on the right side of Billy’s legal case.
+And third, Donald Cooperman (played by William Hurt), Billy’s long-time adversary whose ailing health prompts him to switch over from the dark side to help the progress of Billy’s case.

-The beady-eyed, perhaps over a certain age, may also recall that canes featured prominently in two of the movies to which Goliath pays tribute, ether visually (used by the main character in Vertigo) or by name (Will Kane, the main character in High Noon, who has to face the bad guys alone).
+The beady-eyed, perhaps over a certain age, may also recall that canes featured prominently in two of the movies to which Goliath pays tribute, ether visually (used by the main character in Vertigo) or by name (Will Kane, the main character in High Noon, the man who, like Billy McBride, has to take on the bad guys alone).

-When Billy’s new boss isn’t using her cane to put an end to karaoke, there is also some resemblance to Raymond Burr’s stick-carrying prosecutor, Frank Marlowe, in the courtroom scenes of the 1951 film A Place in the Sun.
-(Of course, Raymond Burr also appears as the murderous neighbour in Rear Window, but that’s by the by.)
+When Billy’s new boss Sam isn’t using her cane to annihilate the karaoke machine in the local bar, her character put me in mind of Raymond Burr’s cane-carrying prosecutor Frank Marlowe in the courtroom scenes of the 1951 film A Place in the Sun.
+Of course, Raymond Burr also appears as the murderous neighbour in Rear Window, but that’s all by the by.